ssoonmi/05-20-Lecture-Notes/W15D3/README.md

 The React-Redux library has two main parts- The `<Provider />` component and `connect` function.

-* <Provider /> allows its children t have access to the store
+* <Provider /> allows its children to have access to the store

 * `connect` subscribes React components to specific slices of Redux state and action creators